 The Willys-Overland Company was an early automaker long before the Jeep, and they built quite a business in the early days.
-They began their steady ascent in 1912, and by 1918 the Willys trailed only the Ford Motor Company in sales of motor vehicles in the United States.
-Willys expanded into the 1920s, but the Great Depression took its toll across the industry, and Willys was restructured with the help of Walter Chrysler.
+They began their steady ascent in 1912, and by 1918 they trailed only the Ford Motor Company in sales of motor vehicles in the United States.
+They expanded into the 1920s, but the Great Depression took its toll across the industry, and the company restructured with the help of Walter Chrysler.

-The famed Jeep, which was formally called the Willys MB, went into production in 1941, and it played a huge role in the allied efforts during World War II.
-Willys engineering paved the way for the modern era of four-wheel-drive vehicles and SUVs, and many classics are in significant demand today, like the old Whippet Model 96A, the Aero, and the Willy Jeep CJ-2A.
+The famed Jeep, which was formally called the MB, went into production in 1941, and it played a huge role in the allied efforts during World War II.
+Their engineering paved the way for the modern era of four-wheel-drive vehicles and SUVs, and many classics are in significant demand today, like the old Whippet Model 96A, the Aero, and the Jeep CJ-2A.

 (Learn More About Willys)(See less)